kvigulis/CryptoBot_with_OCR/README.md

 # CryptoBot_with_OCR
 A bot that uses OCR to recognise text from a twitter image and then uses API of a website to perform a suitable action.
+The weird file names were used for disguise.